Links

 Applies to birdkeepers in Queensland.
-Written by the Queensland Council of Bird Societies (QCBS), & adopted by the Queensland State Government's Dept of the Environment and Heritage Protection as part of the Nature Conservation Act, and by the Qld Dept of Agriculture as part of the 'Code of Practice for Pet Shops', and by the Logan City Council.
+Written by the Queensland Council of Bird Societies (QCBS), & adopted by the Queensland State Government's Dept of the Environment as part of the Nature Conservation Act, and by the Qld Dept of Agriculture as part of the 'Code of Practice for Pet Shops', and by the Logan City Council.

 Nature Conservation (Animals) Regulation 2020

-2007 Inventory of Exotic (non-native) Bird Species known to be in Australia
+List of Exotic (non-native) Bird Species known to be in Australia

-Note that these species are categorised by the Australian Government on their 'pest potential to Australia' not their world population status.
+Note that these species are categorised by the Australian Government on their 'pest potential to Australia' not their wild population status.
 Divided into three Classes 1 High Interest; 2 and 3 Low Interest Species.
 All buyers of exotic birds need to familiarise themselves with this list.
 Australian Government statement: "Species that have not been classified on the '2007 Inventory of exotic (non-native) bird species known to be in Australia' as either class 1, 2 or 3, are considered illegal by the Department".

 Guidelines for the Welfare of Pet Birds in Australia

 By the Australian Government's Dept of Agriculture, Fish, & Forestry, DAFF.
 Subjects covered include euthanasia, transport, & recommended cage sizes.
-This is a National Consultative Committee on Animal Welfare, NCCAW, Position Statement 2006.
+This is a National Consultative Committee on Animal Welfare (NCCAW) Position Statement 2006.

 Biosecurity Act 2014 (Queensland)

 Under this Act, aviary birds not kept commercially for the production of meat or eggs for human consumption may be kept without registering your property regardless of the number kept.
-However, ALL pigeon breeds of the genus Columba livia must be registered, as do all domestic poultry if kept in numbers of 100 birds or more.
-The Queensland government's Aviary Bird Biosecurity Reference Group, which includes QCBS the Queensland Council of Bird Societies, and four highly-qualified veterinarians, have formulated an 'Aviary Birds Biosecurity Code of Practice', a list of procedures for pet and aviary bird keepers that will prevent the spread of disease to their birds.
+However, ALL pigeon breeds in the genus Columba livia must be registered, as do all domestic poultry if kept in numbers of 100 birds or more.
+The Queensland government's Aviary Bird Biosecurity Reference Group, which includes QCBS, Queensland Council of Bird Societies, and four highly-qualified veterinarians, have formulated an 'Aviary Birds Biosecurity Code of Practice', a list of procedures for pet and aviary bird keepers that will prevent the spread of disease to their birds.
 This Act is administered by the Queensland Department of Agriculture and Fisheries.

 QCBS, Queensland Council of Bird Societies Inc.

-Mt Warren Park Chempro CHEMIST Mt Warren Park Shopping Centre 20-30 Mt Warren Park Blvd Mt Warren Park Qld.
+Mt Warren Park Chempro Chemist Mt Warren Park Shopping Centre 20-30 Mt Warren Park Blvd Mt Warren Park Qld.
 Tel 07 3807 1000

 Bazza's Birds and Accessories Show cages, nets, brooders, cage fronts, bowls, feeders, cabinets and more!
 Tel 07 3800 3464

-Animetics.com.au avian DNA-sexing Perth western Australia.
+Animetics.com.au avian feathers and blood samples DNA-sexing Perth western Australia.
 Tel 08 6261 9475

 Rosewood Bird Gardens & Breeding Farm, Barry Blanch 0413 050 553